sahiliamsso/docs/source/installation-guide/index.md

 |       2  |    4GB     |   40GB            |  64 Bit        |

 !!! warning
-    Post or open tickets on support site only if, all above requirements are met!
+    Post support tickets only if all the above requirements are met!

 ### Ports